fci525/perl-exonframes/README.md

 INSTALLATION (optional)
 -----------------------

-You can install this module type the following:
+You can install this module by typing the following:

    perl Makefile.PL
    make